-Over time, we can become more sensitive to the different areas in a bar chord, and can use selective pressure to reduce work.
-We can keep some strings actively pressed, while ignoring others.
+Over time, we can become more sensitive to the different areas in a barre chord and can use selective pressure to reduce work.
+We can keep some strings actively pressed while ignoring others.

 Check Out the Full Course on Bar Chords

 This video was taken from the CGS course, All About Bar Chords.
-In it, we discuss the how of bar chords, as well as the why.
-We explore the main chord “shapes” that use bar chords.
-And we identify and practice bar chords up and down the entire instrument.
+In it, we discuss the “how” of barre chords, as well as the why.
+We explore the main chord “shapes” that use a barre chord.
+And we identify and practice barre chords up and down the entire instrument.

 I started as a folk guitarist, then fell in love with classical guitar in my 20’s.
 Despite a lot of practice and schooling, I still couldn’t get my music to flow well.
 I struggled with excess tension.
 My music sounded forced.
 And my hands and body were often sore.
 I got frustrated, and couldn’t see the way forward.
 Then, over the next decade, I studied with two other stellar teachers – one focused on the technical movements, and one on the musical (he was a concert pianist).
 In time, I came to discover a new set of formulas and movements.
 These brought new life and vitality to my practice.
 Now I help guitarists find more comfort and flow in their music, so they play more beautifully.